 He has held full-time appointments at the University of British Columbia and the University of Western Ontario as well as the University of Iowa and the University of Melbourne, and has been a visiting professor at Aarhus Universitet, Universitat Autònoma de Barcelona, Helsingin yliopisto, the University of New South Wales, and Stanford University.

-Between 1987 and 2011, his primary research interests were in applied econometrics, particularly as applied to forestry economics and, specifically, the use of auctions to sell timber as well as to procure treeplanting services.
-In fact, his interest in auctions grew out of his policy work concerning British Columbia forestry.
+Between 1987 and 2011, his primary research interests were in applied econometrics, particularly as applied to forestry economics and, specifically, the use of auctions to sell timber as well as to procure tree planting services.
+His interest in auctions grew out of his policy work concerning British Columbia forestry.

-He has published journal articles in both applied and theoretical econometrics as well as computational economics, empirical finance, industrial organization, labour economics, and personnel economics.
+He has published journal articles in both applied and theoretical econometrics as well as computational economics, empirical finance, industrial organization, labor economics, and personnel economics.

 With Han Hong, he has written a book about the structural econometric analysis of field data from auctions; with Timothy P. Hubbard he has written a book about auctions; and with Konstantin Golyaev he has written a practical guide to the computational methods at the heart of modern quantitative research.
 All have been published or are forthcoming at The MIT Press.